Get Maintouch

 The big promise with automated backlink procurement platforms is that you don't have to email 500 webmasters and get ghosted.
-That part is true.
-What they don't advertise is that you're still stuck figuring out which pages need links, which metrics actually matter, and whether you're buying from a real site or a link farm with a fake DR.
+True enough.
+What they don't advertise: you're still stuck figuring out which pages need links, which metrics actually matter, and whether you're buying from a real site or a link farm with a fake DR.

 I spent weeks testing these tools because I was tired of the disconnect.
-My family runs a 200-customer agency, and over the past two years I've talked to more than 170 founders about this exact problem.
-Most of these platforms automate the checkout, not the thinking.
+My family runs a 200-customer agency, and I've watched this pattern break budgets at every stage: clients buying links for the wrong pages, spending real money, wondering why nothing moved.
+Most of these tools automate the checkout, not the thinking.

 My goal: You walk away knowing which tools actually identify what to fix and which ones just make it easier to spend money on the wrong pages.